yulupan00/EHentai_tracker/readme.md

 To prevent getting blocked by the website, change the headers in main.py.
 The script runs slow since it will sleep for some seconds after each request to e-hentai.org

 Some data gathered from E-hentai.org.
-Only galleries with 4 stars ratings are included.
-Link: https://mega.nz/file/GB5jUI7R#RIEKgVwIFFpc5lXv8t_tx5SBDipYdy0qubXXXSeQH8k
+Only galleries with 4 stars + ratings are included.
+Link:  <a href="https://mega.nz/file/GB5jUI7R#RIEKgVwIFFpc5lXv8t_tx5SBDipYdy0qubXXXSeQH8k" target="_blank">Mega Drive</a>

 Some small functinalities in util:
 | Function | Description |